 SCC is similar to another non-ordinary state known as transcendental consciousness.
 SCC can heal the mind, body, and spirit or explore.
 It is one of the primary “spiritual technologies” of humankind, transcending all cultures.
 It’s a separate state of awareness.
 It differs from our default states of waking, sleeping, and dreaming.

 Time Travel and Astral Projection

 In the Aboriginal culture, this process is an accepted window of a separate reality.
 This tradition has an advanced understanding of our cosmology.
 It describes the Earth beginning in a vacuum state devoid of life and even explains complex evolutionary concepts.
 Western culture came to the same scientific conclusions in the 19th Century.

 Some see it as the ultimate form of Shamanic Journey.
 The traveler does not journey through imaginary realms like most forms.
 Instead, with Aboriginal Dreamtime, the traveler moves through ordinary reality.
 It has similarities to lucid dreaming in that there are differing degrees of control.
 A seasoned traveler can go to a specific point in time and space.
 In contrast, the novice has little control over where they go.

 It means this process is both a means of time travel and a form of astral projection.
 One projects consciousness through time and space.
 Others say this is proof the experience of reality is a dream.
 So, perhaps there is some great wisdom in the nursery rhyme, row your boat?

 “Row, row, row your boat gently down the steam.
 Merrily, merrily, merrily life is but a dream.”

 Some think there is a correlation between lucid dreaming and Aboriginal Dreamtime.
 We all dream; some people remember more than others.
-Some people develop the ability to control their dreams; this is called lucid dreaming.
+Some people develop the ability to control this landscape of awareness; this is called lucid dreaming.
 Our normal dream state is something we consider an imaginary realm.

 Is All Reality Non-Ordinary Reality?